St Joseph's Roman Catholic Church, Hay-on-Wye: Church exterior

 Due to its heritage, the church is not orientated traditionally i.e. towards the east.
 The altar faces towards the west and the entrance towards the east.
 The 1878 architecture was based on the Classical and the 13th-century Gothic style of the gable entry type.
 The wall along the nave on the left side (looking from Belmont Rd.) terminates with a stepped buttress carried up into a pinnacle.
-The tower above the entrance has deep jambss and sunken heads.
+The tower above the entrance has deep jambs and sunken heads.
 Above the doorway is a belfry and a 40 feet tall cornice.